natalieagus/natalieagus.github.io/50002/50002problem_set_2.md

 1. Give a truth table for the **overall** acyclic circuit, i.e. a table that specifies the value of z for each of the possible combinations of input values on x and y.

-2. Describe a general procedure by which a truth table can be computed for each output of an arbitrary acyclic circuit containing only combinational components. \textit{Hint : construct a functional specification to each circuit node}.
+2. Describe a general procedure by which a truth table can be computed for each output of an arbitrary acyclic circuit containing only combinational components. *Hint : construct a functional specification to each circuit node.*

 3. Specify a propagation delay (the upper bound required for each combinational device) for the circuit.